Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/converting_to_geometry.rst

    The Convert to Curve options.

+Stroke width
-Stroke's width will be used to set the curve's control points' radii and weights (**not** NURBS weights, but those used e.g. as goal by the softbody simulation...).
+   Will be used to set the curve's control points' radii and weights (**not** NURBS weights, but those used e.g. as goal by the softbody simulation...).
    The default behavior is to get strokes' width
    (as defined in its settings - and which might have been modulated by the pen pressure), to multiply it by a given constant (0.1), and to assign it directly to weights.
    Radii get the same value scaled by the *Radius Fac* factor (e.g. with a factor of 10.0, a stroke width of 3 will give radii of 3.0 ...).

+Normalize Weight
-*Normalize Weight* (enabled by default) will scale weights value so that they tightly fit into the ``[0.0, 1.0]`` range.
+   Will scale weights value so that they tightly fit into the (0.0 to 1.0) range. (enabled by default)

    All this means that with a pressure tablet, you can directly control the radius and weight of the created curve, which can affect e.g. the width of an extrusion, or the size of an object through a *Follow Path* constraint or *Curve* modifier!

+Link Strokes
-*Link Strokes* (enabled by default) will create a single spline (i.e. curve element) from all strokes in active grease pencil layer.
+   Will create a single spline, i.e. curve element. (enabled by default) from all strokes in active grease pencil layer.
 This especially useful if you want to use the curve as a path.
    All the strokes are linked in the curve by "zero weights/radii" sections.

 Timing